 - how many other patients are on the list and how urgent their cases are

-On average, people wait just under six months for a small bowel transplant.
+On average, people wait around 2 months for a small bowel transplant.

 While you wait, you'll be cared for by the doctor who referred you to the transplant centre.